opensearch-project/documentation-website/_monitoring-plugins/alerting/security.md

 To create an RBAC role, follow instructions in the Security Plugin API documentation to [Create role]({{site.url}}{{site.baseurl}}/security-plugin/access-control/api#create-role).
 ### Create a monitor with an RBAC role

-When you create a monitor with the Alerting API, you can specify the RBAC roles at the bottom of the request body.
+When you create a monitor with the Alerting API, you can specify the role-based access control (RBAC) roles at the bottom of the request body.
 Use the `rbac_roles` parameter.

 The following sample shows the RBAC roles specified by the RBAC parameter: